andrasq/node-qhttp-agent/Readme.md

 qhttp-agent
 ===========

+## Note: this package is deprecated, use the `http.Agent` included in newer nodejs.

 Edited version of http.Agent from node-v0.10.29

 This is a drop-in replacement for http.Agent that fixes connection reuse and